silentorb/marloth-story/books/fairytale/part3.md

 little girl, curled up and sleeping peacefully.
 She was very beautiful, and there was a crown on her head.

 Around the bed were many creatures.
 Some were human.
-Most were children.
+Some were children.
 A few were beasts from myth and legend.

 One of the bystanders was a goblin.
 He motioned for the children to grab